Tanfield Chambers – Chambers UK 2021

 Recent work: Instructed on behalf of the landlord and owner of the largest Chinese restaurant in the UK in injunction proceedings following lease forfeiture and an expedited trial of a possession action.

 An established social housing junior with a growing reputation for residential and commercial real estate work.
 She is highly experienced in matters involving service charge disputes and dilapidations, and is very strong on the interrelationship of human rights with landlord and tenant law.

-Recent work: Represented the freeholders of agricultural land in proceedings for possession against the deceased tenant’s wife who denied receipt of the notice to quit.
+Recent work: Acted on behalf of the freeholders of agricultural land in proceedings for possession against the deceased tenant’s wife who denied receiving notice to quit.

 A talented property barrister with expertise in business tenancy renewals, service charge disputes and dilapidation claims.
 His practice also takes in landlord and tenant matters, mortgage-related claims and property-related professional negligence cases.
-He is a noted expert on party wall issues.
+He has experience in significant possession disputes.